Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 Ile aux Benitiers is one of my favorite places to take photos in Mauritius.
 This small island is located off the southwest coast and boasts an epic view of Le Morne Brabant mountain.

-If you want to visit, I recommend booking this highly-rated dolphin swim and Ile aux Benitiers boat tour.
-During the tour, you’ll have the opportunity to swim with dolphins, snorkel at Crystal Rock, and feast on a delicious BBQ lunch.
+If you want to visit, I recommend booking this Ile aux Benitiers boat tour.
+During the tour, you’ll have the opportunity to spot dolphins, snorkel at Crystal Rock, and feast on a delicious BBQ lunch.

-CLICK HERE TO BOOK A BOAT TOUR OF ILE AUX BENITIERS
+CHECK PRICE FOR A BOAT TOUR OF ILE AUX BENITIERS & CRYSTAL ROCK

 view of crystal rock surrounded by turquoise waters with le morne brabant in the backdrop